Havelex/proto-portfolio/src/markdown/ExplorerGuide.md

 ---
 title: 'Explorer Guide'
 section: 'Guides'
-tags: ['Guide']
+tags: ['Guide', 'Explore', 'Navigation', 'Structure']
 date: '04.03.2024'
 ---

 Greetings traveler!

 Welcome to my domain containing my English portfolio of 2023/24.
 Feel free to explore all parts and corners of these lands.
 I hope you enjoy your journey.
-Refer to the **Explorer Guide**.
+For help, refer to the **Explorer Guide**.

 ## Structure